When it comes to tax time, where do I begin?

 I run my business/work remotely from an RV.
 Can I take a home office deduction?

-Short answer here is no. A home office must be 100% dedicated to the business and not be used for any other purpose.
+The short answer here is no. A home office must be 100% dedicated to the business and not be used for any other purpose.
 When you live in a tiny home, is there really enough space to dedicate solely to a business and not used for any other purpose?
-This is situation dependent and you might be the exception to the rule here.
+This is a situation dependent and you might be the exception to the rule here.

 Feel free to reach out to me with questions or concerns and we’ll see how I can help you.